daltarace/vthacks/README.md

 We also built a functionality where all favorited classes show up as a separate list that the user can refer back to.
 And, to incorporate the student perspective, we had tags specific to each class.

 ## Challenges we ran into
-Integrating web scraped data with our app
+» integrating web scraped data with our app
-For beginners in our group: learning Android app architecture and utilizing Android Studio features Predicting how long implementing a feature will take Needing to limit our original idea due to time limitations
+» learning Android application architecture and utilizing Android Studio features » predicting the amount of time implementing a feature will take » needing to prioritize features from our original idea due to time limitations

 ## Accomplishments that we're proud of
 We were able to systematically delegate duties and create a functional app within 24 hours.
 If one of us was struggling, we all worked to alleviate their burden and help each other out.